Lesley Cormack

 Lesley B. Cormack (born 1957) is a Canadian historian of science and academic administrator specializing in the history of mathematics and of geography.
 She is the Deputy Vice-Chancellor and Principal of the University of British Columbia's Okanagan Campus.

 Education and career

-Cormack earned her Ph.D. at the University of Toronto in 1988.
+Cormack obtained her BA from the University of Calgary and her MA from the University of Toronto before earning her Ph.D. at the University of Toronto in 1988.
 She was a faculty member at the University of Alberta until 2007, when she moved to Simon Fraser University as Dean of the Faculty of Arts and Social Sciences.
-She returned to Alberta as Dean of the Faculty of Arts in 2010, and moved to UBC Okanagan as Deputy Vice-Chancellor and Principal in 2020.
+She returned to Alberta as Dean of the Faculty of Arts in 2010.
+While there, she increased the Indigenous student population by 100 percent.
+She moved to UBC Okanagan as Deputy Vice-Chancellor and Principal in 2020.

+Cormack specializes in 16th century English geography and mathematics.

 Recognition

 Cormack became a corresponding member of the International Academy of the History of Science in 2010, and a full member in 2015.

+Other Work

+Cormack served as director of the Citadel Theatre for nine years.

 Books

 Cormack is the author or editor of books including: